makrai/notes/maynez2005-faithful-abs-summ.md

   * substantial amounts of hallucinated content in all model generated summs
   * pretrained models are better summarizers not only in terms of raw metrics, i.e., ROUGE, but also in generating faithful and factual summaries
-  * textual entailment measures better correlate with faithfulness than standard metrics, potentially leading the way to automatic evaluation metrics as well as training and decoding criteria
+  * textual entailment measures better correlate with faithfulness than std ones
+    * potentially leading the way to automatic evaluation metrics as well as training and decoding criteria

 # 1 Intro